Preventing Q fever on farm

 | Medical Centre | Dates available |

-| Breed St Medical Centre Traralgon |
+| Traralgon, Breed St Medical Centre* |

-23 and 30 January 2026 – Register now |
+4 and 11 of February – Register now |

-| Central Clinic Warragul | 12 and 19 February 2026 – Register now |
+| Central Clinic Warragul | 12 and 19 February – Register now |

-| Foster Medical Centre | 10 and 17 February 2026 – Register now |
+| Foster Medical Centre | 10 and 17 February – Register now |

-| Korumburra Medical Centre | 6 and 13 February 2026 – Register now |
+| Korumburra Medical Centre* | 6 and 13 February – Register now |

-| Long St Medical Leongatha | 4 and 11 February 2026 – Register now |
+| Leongatha, Long St Medical | 4 and 11 February – Register now |

-| Maffra Medical Centre | 30 January 2026 – Register now |
+| Maffra Medical Centre | 30 January and 6 February – Register now |

-| Neerim South Medical Centre | 3 and 10 February 2026 – Register now |
+| Neerim South Medical Centre* | 3 and 10 February – Register now |

-| Orbost Medical Centre | To be announced |
+| Orbost Medical Centre* | 5 and 12 March – Register now |

-| Stratford Medical Centre | 13 and 26 February 2026 – Register now |
+| Stratford Medical Centre | 13 and 20 February – Register now |

 Murray